Digital asset management: Types of systems

-All of these types will include features for work-flow management, collaboration, project-management, and revision control.
+All of these types will include features for workflow management, collaboration, project management, and revision control.

 Media asset issues

 An asset can exist in several formats and in a sequence of versions.
-The digital version of the original asset is generally captured in as high a resolution, colour depth, and (if applicable) frame rate as will be needed to ensure that results are of acceptable quality for the end-use.
+The digital version of the original asset is generally captured in as high resolution, colour depth, and (if applicable) frame rate as needed to ensure that results are of acceptable quality for the end-use.
 There can also be thumbnail copies of lower quality for use in visual indexing.

 Metadata for an asset can include its packaging, encoding, provenance, ownership and access rights, and location of original creation.
 It is used to provide hints to the tools and systems used to work on, or with, the asset about how it should be handled and displayed.